theCreedo/ericjmlee-next/posts/keep-the-end-in-mind.md

 _What aspects of your life can you begin with the end in mind, in order to reorient and focus your life?_

-_Topics to consider: Relationship with God, Business, Health, Marriage, Work, Friendships, Finances, etc…_
+_Topics to consider: Relationship with God, Business, Health, Marriage, Work, Friendships, Finances, etc..._